 This type of marketing is very useful when businesses want to attract more customers to their premises, or to engage crowds at special events or festivals.
 Businesses can also set up geofences around their competitors to lure their customers away – this is what is known as geo-conquesting.
 Importantly, geofencing lets brands gather insights about their app users, enabling them to market to them in a more relevant and personalized way.

-Competition is going to be fierce this Black Friday.
+Competition is going to be fierce in this year’s sales.
 Stay ahead of the game with our top tips to help you boost your profits to record levels.

-It’s likely that you’re already planning on boosting sales through location-based deals and alerts this Black Friday.
+It’s likely that you’re already planning on boosting sales through location-based deals and alerts.
 However, you might want to start early.
 By setting up your geofencing marketing campaigns in advance of the big day, you allow shoppers to plan their purchases beforehand.
 By starting early and using things like limited-time offers, you can uplift sales now instead of waiting for the rush.

 Set up interest-based audiences